Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 1. For Convenience

-Again, if you want the most flexibility, consider credit cards that earn transferable points, like the Chase Ink Business Preferred or Citi ThankYou Premier.
+Again, if you want the most flexibility, consider credit cards that earn transferable points, like the Chase Ink Business Preferred or Citi ThankYou Premier Card.
 You can transfer your points to different hotels, like Hyatt, Marriott, and Hilton.

 IHG Hotels is one of the biggest hotel brands in the world.
 You can find them in almost any town, near any airport, and along any highway.

-The Chase IHG credit card currently comes with 60,000 IHG points after spending $1,000 on purchases within the first 3 months of opening your account.
-And a $50 statement credit after your first purchase.
+The Chase IHG Rewards Club Credit Card currently comes with 80,000 IHG points after spending $1,000 on purchases within the first 3 months of opening your account.

 And, each quarter, IHG chooses certain hotels to participate in their PointBreaks promotion, where hotels around the world cost only 5,000 IHG points!